vasilev/docker-image-palemoon/README.md

 > **Note**
 >
-> If Palemoon is installed on the the host then the host binary is launched instead of starting a Docker container.
-To force the launch of Palemoon in a container use the `palemoon-wrapper` script.
-For example, `palemoon-wrapper palemoon` will launch Palemoon inside a Docker container regardless of whether it is installed on the host or not.
+> If Pale Moon is installed on the the host then the host binary is launched instead of starting a Docker container.
+To force the launch of Pale Moon in a container use the `palemoon-wrapper` script.
+For example, `palemoon-wrapper palemoon` will launch Pale Moon inside a Docker container regardless of whether it is installed on the host or not.

 ## How it works

-The wrapper scripts volume mount the X11 socket in the launcher container.
-The X11 socket allows for the user interface display on the host.
+The wrapper scripts volume mount the X11 and pulseaudio sockets in the launcher container.
+The X11 socket allows for the user interface display on the host, while the pulseaudio socket allows for the audio output to be rendered on the host.

-When the image is launched the following directories are mounted as volumes
+When the image is launched the following directories are mounted as volumes:

-- `${HOME}/'.moonchildproductions'
+- `${HOME}/'.moonchildproductions'`
 - `XDG_DOWNLOAD_DIR` or if it is missing `${HOME}/Downloads`

-This makes sure that your profile details are stored on the host and files received via Palemoon are available on your host in the appropriate download directory.
+This makes sure that your profile details are stored on the host and files received via Pale Moon are available on your host in the appropriate download directory.

 # Maintenance